Thet-Wai-123/In-Memory_Database/API.md

 ### `LoadFromDisk()` - Method

 Loads the database from the specified disk location.
+When loading the all the rows will be given an xid of 0, which is a special id for all transactions that came from earlier snapshot.

 ### `ClearDb()` - Method